- Can a newborn have a stroke?

-Can a Newborn Have a Stroke?
+Can a newborn have a stroke?

 Perinatal Stroke and HIE

-Perinatal stroke is the result of an oxygen-depriving event: either a clot results in reduced flow of oxygenated blood (ischemia) or hemorrhage disrupts normal blood circulation.
+Perinatal stroke is the result of an oxygen-depriving event: either a clot forms and results in reduced flow of oxygenated blood (ischemia) or a hemorrhage disrupts normal blood circulation.
 Similarly, hypoxic-ischemic encephalopathy (HIE) is, at its core, an injury caused by a lack of oxygenated blood flow to the brain.
 Sometimes babies that are diagnosed with HIE will also suffer a perinatal stroke as a result of the HIE; it is very common for them to co-occur.

-Types of Perinatal Stroke
+Types of perinatal stroke

-- Trauma to the baby’s head during labor or delivery.
-If there is pressure on the baby’s head or parts of the womb (umbilical cord, placenta, or uterus), this can lead to oxygen-depriving blood clots and/or hemorrhage, both of which can cause hypoxic-ischemic brain injury and stroke.
+- Trauma to the baby’s head during labor or delivery: If there is pressure on the baby’s head or parts of the womb (umbilical cord, placenta, or uterus), this can lead to oxygen-depriving blood clots and/or hemorrhage, both of which can cause hypoxic-ischemic brain injury and stroke.
 Birth trauma sometimes occurs due to misuse of birth-assisting tools such as forceps or vacuum extractors, or failure of medical professionals to respond to conditions that put the pregnancy in a high-risk category.

-- Congenital defects.
-Certain abnormalities, such as a hole in the heart, can make it easier for blood clots to pass from other parts of the body up to the brain
+- Congenital defects: Certain abnormalities, such as a hole in the heart, can make it easier for blood clots to pass from other parts of the body up to the brain.

 The mother’s health can also affect the likelihood of perinatal stroke.
 Some of the maternal risk factors are diabetes, autoimmune disease, and blood-clotting disorders.